happypeter/happypeter.github.com/index.markdown

 title: Peter's Corner
 ---

-Welcome, I am Peter Wang, a [Open Source][oss] enthusiast.
+Welcome, I am Peter Wang, an [Open Source][oss] enthusiast.
 This site is dedicated to providing information about [me](resume.html) and [what I do](/work).

 I am building another site <http://happypeter.org> to help people learn Linux basics.